 Consistent.
-The County has prepared a draft WSA evaluating short and long-term impacts to groundwater, which demonstrates there is adequate groundwater to serve the Project through construction, operation, and decommissioning, and other anticipated users.
+The County has prepared a draft WSA and an addendum to the WSA evaluating short and long-term impacts to groundwater, which demonstrates there is adequate groundwater to serve the Project through construction, operation, and decommissioning, and other anticipated users.